Back to Relationship Tracker

 5

-This one command creates your entire Airtable base: all three tables (Contacts, Interactions, Events), all the fields, and the Follow-Up Queue view.
-You don't set anything up by hand.
+This one command creates your entire Airtable base: all three tables, all the fields, and the Follow-Up Queue view.
+You don't set anything up by hand, and it writes the base ID into secrets.env for you.

 terminal